brandallk/singleton-trait/README.md

-# README #
+# PHP Singleton Trait #

-Singleton trait variant that can accept a variable-length argument list in the constructor.
+A singleton trait variant that can accept a variable-length argument list in the constructor.
 Prevents direct/indirect attempts to reinstatiate.

-Does not include a __construct method.
-A constructor located here could not assign argument values to class properties.

-Instantiating class must implement a private __construct method.
+Does not itself include the __construct method.
+Any class using the trait must implement a private __construct method.
 (See example below.)

 ## Example Usage: